youngboy/engine-docs/source/setup-lambda.md

 ---
-title: Setup for Lambda Node Servers
+title: Setup for AWS Lambda Node Servers
 order: 2
 ---

 **Supported Node servers:** [Apollo Server](https://github.com/apollographql/apollo-server) (Express, Hapi, Koa, Restify, and Lambda); [Express-GraphQL](https://github.com/graphql/express-graphql)

-To get started with Engine for Lambda Node servers, you will need to:
+To get started with Engine for AWS Lambda Node servers, you will need to:
 1. Instrument your server with a Node tracing agent that uses the Apollo Tracing format.
 2. Configure and deploy the Engine proxy docker container.
 3. Send requests to your service – you're all set up!